Edward Drinker Cope: Death

-Personality and views
+Personality

 Julia assisted Osborn in writing a biography of her father, titled Cope: Master Naturalist.
 She would not comment on the name of the woman with whom her father had had an affair prior to his first European travel.
 Julia is believed to have burned any of the scandalous letters and journals Cope had kept, but many of his friends were able to give their recollections of the scandalous nature of some of Cope's unpublished routines.
-Charles R. Knight, a former friend called, "Cope's mouth the filthiest, from hearsay that in [Cope's] heyday no woman was safe within five miles of him."
+Charles R. Knight, a former friend, called "Cope's mouth the filthiest, from hearsay that in [Cope's] heyday no woman was safe within five miles of him."
 As Julia was the major financier behind The Master Naturalist, she wanted to keep her father's name in good standing and refused to comment on any misdeeds her father might have committed.

 Cope was described by zoologist Henry Weed Fowler as "a man of medium height and build, but always impressive with his great energy and activity".
 To him, Fowler wrote, "[Cope] was both genial and always interesting, easily approachable, and both kindly and helpful."
-Cope's affability during visits to the Academy of Natural Sciences to compare specimens was later recalled by his colleague Witmer Stone: "I have often seen him busily engaged in such comparisons, all the while whistling whole passages from grand opera, or else counting the scales on the back of a lizard, while he conversed in a most amusing manner with some small street urchin who had drifted into the museum and was watching in awe with eyes and mouth wide open."
 His self-taught nature, however, meant that he was largely hostile to bureaucracy and politics.
 He had a famous temper; one friend called Cope a "militant paleontologist".
 Despite his faults, he was generally well liked by his contemporaries.
 American paleontologist Alfred Romer wrote that, "[Cope's] little slips from virtue were those we might make ourselves, were we bolder".

 Cope was raised as a Quaker, and was taught that the Bible was literal truth.
 Although he never confronted his family about their religious views, Osborn writes that Cope was at least aware of the conflict between his scientific career and his religion.
 Osborn writes: "If Edward harbored intellectual doubts about the literalness of the Bible ... he did not express them in his letters to his family but there can be little question ... that he shared the intellectual unrest of the period."
 Lanham writes that Cope's religious fervor (which seems to have subsided after his father's death) was embarrassing to even his devout Quaker associates.
 Biographer Jane Davidson believes that Osborn overstated Cope's internal religious conflicts.
 She ascribes Cope's deference to his father's beliefs as an act of respect or a measure to retain his father's financial support.
 Frazer's reminiscences about his friend suggest Cope often told people what they wanted to hear, rather than his true views.